 - Create a separate text file for each table (as applicable).

 - Do not include tables in chapter files.
-Prepare table files as individual documents.
+Prepare table files as indicated in the Tables section of this document.

 - Create a separate text file containing captions for all illustrations.
 Include a credit line at the end of each caption (including any specific information required by the rights holder for permissions).
 Make sure the illustration type and number for each caption matches the file name of the illustration being indicated.